September 27, 2024

 We were just Marines, visiting a fellow Marine.

-Margarida introduced us, and I told him how Maverick would soon be helping yet another Marine.
+Margarida introduced us, and I told him how Maverick would soon be helping another Marine.
 I pointed to the logo on my hat—Leashes of Valor—and told him how we raised dogs to help veterans.

 Fred Moufang at his home in Spotsylvania County with his new hat.